This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 This is a natural consequence of the basic hinged adjustable bench design that allows for the bench to go into incline positions.
 If the seat and back pad were touching together in this hinged design, you physically wouldn’t be able to adjust it to high incline levels, since the two pads would hit into each other and prevent movement.

 That said, some adjustable weight benches have better designs than others in this regard.
-There are some that have a variation of the basic hinge design, which allows for a very minor gap between the back pad and seat (e.g. compact hinge on the Rogue Adjustable Bench 2.0 has a minimal 1” gap).
+Some have a variation of the basic hinge design, which allows for a very minor gap between the back pad and seat (e.g. compact hinge on the Rogue Adjustable Bench 2.0 has a minimal 1” gap).

 I’ve seen a few different types of adjustment mechanisms on adjustable benches in my extensive research.
 The two most common types of mechanisms you should know about are the: